 A quick note before we start: While these ideas refer to a couple, it is not to say that you could not do all of the below with kids.

-If you are traveling with kids in Paris, for the next 12 hours or so, ask them to go with the flow and behave themselves so that Mummy can float around Paris feeling wonderful.
+If you are travelling with kids in Paris, for the next 12 hours or so, ask them to go with the flow and behave themselves so that Mummy can float around Paris feeling wonderful.

 And tell them there is a real treat coming to them in the afternoon – that should do it.